Information cascade on networks and phase transitions

-Hereafter, we set $C_1$ as the correct candidate, and the ratio voting to candidate $C_1$ is the correct ratio used to consider the voting performance.
+Independent does not refer to the other voters but is refereed by other voters.
+Hereafter, we set $C_1$ as the correct candidate, and the voting ratio to candidate $C_1$ is the correct ratio used to consider voting performance.

-The herders' votes were based on the number of previous $r$ votes.
+Herders' votes are based on the number of previous $r$ votes.
 Note that the voter does not necessarily refer to the latest $r$ votes.
-We consider previous $r$ votes to refer to those that were selected from the voters' network.
-Therefore, at time $t$, $r$ previous votes are number of votes for $C_0$ and $C_1$, represented by $c_0^r (t)$ and $c^r_1(t)$.
+We consider previous $r$ votes to refer to those that are selected from the voters' network.
+Therefore, at time $t$, $r$ previous votes are the number of votes for $C_0$ and $C_1$, represented by $c_0^r (t)$ and $c^r_1(t)$.
 Hence, $c_0^r(t)+c_1^r(t)=r$ holds.
 If $r > t$, voters can view $t$ previous votes for each candidate.
 In the limit $r \rightarrow \infty$, voters can view all previous votes \cite{Hisakado3}.
 We define the number of previous votes for $C_0$ and $C_1$ as $c_0^\infty (t)\equiv c_0(t)$ and $c_1^\infty(t)\equiv c_1(t)$.
-In the real world, the number of references $r$ depends on voters; however, we considered $r$ to be constant in this study.
+In the real world, the number of references $r$ depends on the voters; however, we considered $r$ constant in this study.